California State Water Resources Control Board: Membership

 State Water Board members are appointed to four-year terms by the governor and are confirmed by the State Senate.
 Each salaried member fills a different specialty position.
 These represent engineering expertise, water quality expertise, public interest, and water supply.

 As of June 30, 2021 the members are E. Joaquin Esquivel (chair), Dorene D'Adamo (Vice Chair), Sean Maguire, Laurel Firestone, and Nichole Morgan.

 As of June 30, 2021 E. Joaquin Esquivel is the Board Chair.
 Esquivel was born and raised in California's Coachella Valley, the son of educators and grandson of farm workers.
 He holds a Bachelor of Arts in English from U.C.
 Santa Barbara.
 He worked for eight and a half years in the Washington D. C. office of California's U.S. Senator Barbara Boxer.
 He started as an intern, leaving as Senator Boxer's Legislative Assistant.
 His portfolios for Senator Boxer covered agriculture, Native Americans, water, oceans, and nutrition.
 He was also Director of Information and Technology.
 In July 2015 he was appointed to the California Natural Resources Agency where he also served in the Washington D. C. office of Governor Edmund G. Brown Jr. as Assistant Secretary for Federal Water Policy.
 There, he co-ordinated the interests of that agency and its departments with those of the Governor's Office, the California Congressional delegation and federal stakeholder agencies.
 Governor Brown appointed him to the State Water Resources Control Board in March 2017.

-As of June, 30 2021 Dorene D'Adamo is the board Vice Chair.
+As of June 30, 2021 Dorene D'Adamo is the board Vice Chair.
 D'Adamo was appointed to the board by Governor Brown in 2013.
-She previously served on the California Air Resources Board from 1999-2013 under the Brown, Schwarzenegger and Davis Administrations, where she was instrumental in the board's air quality and climate change programs and regulations.
+She previously served on the California Air Resources Board from 1999 to 2013 under the Brown, Schwarzenegger and Davis Administrations, where she was instrumental in the board's air quality and climate change programs and regulations.

 Sean Maguire previously worked as manager in the Division of Water Rights, overseeing administration of water right change petitions, licensing, and cannabis cultivation permitting.
-From 2003-2015, Maguire worked for an engineering consulting firm.
+From 2003 to 2015, Maguire worked for an engineering consulting firm.
 He was appointed in 2018.

 Laurel Firestone is a co-founder of the Community Water Center, a statewide nonprofit.
-She served on the Tulare County Water Commission from 2007-2012, and was appointed to the board in February 2019.
+She served on the Tulare County Water Commission from 2007 to 2012, and was appointed to the board in February 2019.

 Nichole Morgan served as an Assistant Deputy Director in the State Water Resources Control Board’s Division of Financial Assistance.
 She worked in various capacities on the staff of the board, starting in 2009, and was appointed as the board's Civil Engineer in June, 2021.